Mission and Organization

 the power of music to enrich the human spirit.

-Now in its forty-ninth season, Cantata Singers offers New England audiences a range of musical programming that has consistently been recognized as engaging, nuanced and penetrating by listeners and media alike.
+Now in its fiftieth season, Cantata Singers offers New England audiences a range of musical programming that has consistently been recognized as engaging, nuanced and penetrating by listeners and media alike.
 Cantata Singers was founded in 1964 to perform and preserve the cantatas of J.S.
 Bach, and Bach’s music continues to be at the heart of all that the organization does.
 But over the past four decades Cantata Singers’ repertoire has expanded to embrace musical offerings from the seventeenth to the twenty-first Century, including performances of semi-staged operas and an acclaimed series of seasons centered on a single composer—Kurt Weill, Benjamin Britten, Heinrich Schütz and Ralph Vaughan Williams.
 Through all of these explorations, Bach and the thought behind his rich creativity have remained the touchstone of Cantata Singers.

 Cantata Singers’ chorus comprises forty-four professional volunteer singers; with its orchestra, it presents a season of four main programs in the Boston and Cambridge area, all under the music direction of David Hoose.